The story of the rise and fall of Hipster Runoff, and its elusive creator Carles, is the story of the last decade on the internet.

 "I have a blog called HIPSTER RUNOFF," he begins.
 "Every day, I wake up, open my laptop, and type words that are stored in the internet as 'content.'
 My goal is to 'get as many hits' as possible because I metaphorically 'have mouths to feed.'
 I realize that at this point, it doesn't matter if my content is 'premium', pseudo-brilliantly written web_prose or just 'link-bait-wave,' I was fortunate enough to not have gotten lost in the 'long tail' of indie music + Gen-Y-opinion-driven coverage blogs.
 Every day, I prey upon different buzz topics, exploiting my voice, but more importantly, my position as a 'recognized outlet 4 buzz' to try to trick people into thinking I am 'relevant', which basically just means that I am trying to make ppl talk abt my blog and get them addicted to my web brand even if they hate it."

-There’s the sense, as always, that it’s more than just frustration—that the man behind Carles is having an existential crisis, too, having devoted his life and work to something so superficial and limiting.
+There's the sense, as always, that it's more than just frustration—that the man behind Carles is having an existential crisis, too, having devoted his life and work to something so superficial and limiting.
+He changed the name of HRO to the Lana Del Report.
+He'd tweet nothing but "help."
+Ultimately, little changed.

 "Lana Del Rey gets to continue as an 'artist' who means something to wide audiences of people while for the most part, I am still trapped as a scalable media outlet who must keep throwing 'alleged trends' against the wall in order for them to stick," Carles said.